 What am I trying to explain here, is that when you have a distance to go, you can build a route.
-From a route you can plan your schedule.
+From a route, you can plan your schedule.

 2. What are those items that you will be taking with you?
 Furniture etc…

-For the last few years I’ve been to more than 600+ houses all around USA, provided estimates and moved different customers with different needs, from all of that I can tell you one thing for sure – everyone has different kinds of a belongings (furniture, misc, boxes) It can be an expensive wood furniture with a marble top or a granite top.
+For the last few years, I’ve been to more than 600+ houses all around the USA.
+Provided estimates, and moved different customers with different needs.
+From all of that, I can tell you one thing for sure – everyone has different kinds of belongings (furniture, misc, boxes).
+It can be an expensive wood furniture with a marble top or a granite top.

 Glass, marble, and granite can be packed in large bubble wrap and boxes.
-Heavy and big pieces of marble, glass or granite need to be crated or packed with heavy-duty blankets and a carton because with heavy objects bubble wrap will not make any difference.
+Heavy and big pieces of marble, glass or granite need to be crated or packed with heavy-duty blankets and a carton.
+Because heavy objects with bubble wrap will not make any difference.
 You will only waste it if you use it.

-SOLID WOOD FURNITURE
+SOLID WOOD FURNITURE – Top 5 Moving Tips

-This kind of furniture needs to be wrapped with pads or towels to make sure that even if you will drag furniture on the floor, corners or sides of it will not get damaged.
-Usually furniture that was made from solid wood will not require a lot of disassembling and will be easy to move, but, it is heavy.
+This kind of furniture needs to be wrapped with pads or towels.
+This will assure that even if you will drag furniture on the floor, corners or sides of it will not get damaged.
+Usually, furniture that was made from solid wood will not require a lot of disassembling and will be easy to move, but, it is heavy.

 Ikea is probably the cheapest furniture that you can get if you’re looking to buy some for your home.
-It looks beautiful, has a lot of different designs and usually can be brought and assembled without any side help.
+It looks beautiful, has a lot of different designs and usually can be bought and assembled without any side help.

 Our Advice – Disassemble all of the IKEA furniture by yourself.
 Treat it as glass.
 Make sure you have all the screws in one place and have it all ready for the movers.
 It will save you tons of time and money.

-YOUR BUILDING MOVE OUT REQUIREMENTS
+YOUR BUILDING MOVE OUT REQUIREMENTS – Top 5 Moving Quotes

 You need to know all the rules and regulations of your place before you will be ready to move-in or move-out.

-A lot of communities and condos have restrictions, permits, reservations etc. You need to make sure that you set-up your move-out date with your community or condo so you can move-out with no extreme rush or any other surprises that you might have along the way.
+A lot of communities and condos have restrictions, permits, reservations etc. You need to make sure that you set-up your move-out date with your community or condo.
+So, you can move-out with no extreme rush or any other surprises that you might have along the way.

 Let me tell you about most common situations that happen frequently and what kind of problems moving can bring: